 3) Better site inspections

 Using drones in a variety of ways from pre-construction site planning to surveying hard to reach areas means surveyors now have the ability to carry out more thorough.
 And safer site inspections than they could previously.
-This also means that it’s possible to reduce the amount of dangers and safety hazards on worksites.
+This also means that it’s possible to reduce the number of dangers and safety hazards on worksites.
 Such as extra scaffolding and cherry pickers.
 Drones can easily hover over a location that is high risk for construction workers.
 And as such can create safer workplace conditions in areas that are hard to reach.

 Shaping the way of the future